Yiling-J/theine/README.md

 Key should be a **Hashable** object, and value can be any **Python object**.
 If key type is not **str/int**, Theine will generate a unique key string automatically, this unique str will use extra space in memory and increase get/set/remove overhead.

+Each Cache instance will span a thread to evict expired entries proactively, and the overhead of cache instance init is relatively high.
+So **don't create instance dynamically in your function**.
+Django adapter will create a global cache instance autmoatically, and when using the `Memoize` decorator, please make sure your cache instance is created globally, instead of creating a new one in each run.

 Please be aware the Cache class is **not** thread-safe.

 ```Python